takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.22 <br>
+    ・ Because there was a problem with the borders of the creative thumbnail display remaining visible in some environments, the setting to make the corners rounded outside of the places where they are originally displayed has been skipped. <br>

   ○ 4.51.21 <br>
     ・ Fixed a problem that prevented SquadList and all associated displays from working. <br>